Thursday, January 15, 2026

 Monday, March 28, 2022

-Losing unsaved work can be frustrating, especially in SQL Server Management Studio (SSMS).
-Here's how to recover your work.
+Losing unsaved work can be incredibly frustrating, especially after spending hours tuning a complex script in SQL Server Management Studio (SSMS).
+Fortunately, SSMS has built-in safeguards.
+Here’s how you can find and recover your lost SQL files.

 • Windows Vista / 7 / 10 / 11: